 WG11: Gravitational Wave International Committee (GWIC)

-The Gravitational Wave International Committee, GWIC, was formed in 1997 to facilitate international collaboration and cooperation in the construction, operation and use of the major gravitational wave detection facilities world-wide.
-It is associated with the International Union of Pure and Applied Physics as its Working Group 11.
-Through this association, GWIC is connected with IUPAP AC2, the International Society on General Relativity and Gravitation, IUPAP C19, and IUPAP WG10 APPIC.
+Working Group 11 (WG11), the Gravitational Wave International Committee (GWIC) was created by the International Union of Pure and Applied Physics in 1997 to facilitate international collaboration and cooperation in the construction, operation and use of the major gravitational wave detection facilities world wide.
+GWIC is associated with IUPAP C19, AC2 and WG10.

 Charge to Working Group